Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 He needed…something.

-They were all pressed against the window, carefully so as not to break it and get them all blown into the *‘void’*---Awisun had been *very* clear that they didn’t want to die that way, and had hinted at somehow knowing that from experience.
+They were all pressed against the window, carefully so as not to break it and get them all blown into the *‘void’* - Awisun had been *very* clear that they didn’t want to die that way, and had hinted at somehow knowing that from experience.
 Worse, both Shyow and Jooyun had nodded grimly.

 Sometimes, the Sky-People were *very* scary.
 They may not be gods but Vemik was starting to wonder exactly what the difference would be in the first place.